 He took a full view of his surroundings in hopes of finding something or someone to help get his bearings, but the raw vision of death stretched for miles in every direction.
 He had no clue where or when he was.

 Calm yourself, man.
 This isn’t the time to lose control.
-He gripped his red shirt tightly as his breathing slowed to a regular rhythm.
+He gripped his red tunic tightly as his breathing slowed to a regular rhythm.
 “We need to look around.
 I can only hope and pray someone is alive in all this chaos.”

 He went to take a step forward when suddenly, a strong, sharp pain jolted through his body that brought him to one knee.
 He cried out in agony and glanced down at his right side as he held the source of his pain.
 He removed his hand and revealed a hole the size of a button in his armor.
 He did his best to keep his composure as both his hand and the wound were drenched in his own blood.

-“What? ’the hell did that happen?!”
+“What? ’the hell did this happen?!”
 The boy was suddenly frustrated.
 “I don’t remember getting hurt!?”
 He closed his eyes and tried his hardest to remember what happened.
 “I remember our mission. . .
 I remember getting the heart, but we were ambushed.
 That little prick lied to us—“

-His face tensed up and he clenched his hand into a white knuckled fist as he began remembering bits and pieces before he blacked out.
+His face tensed up and he clenched his hand into a white-knuckled fist as he began remembering bits and pieces before he blacked out.
 “Then the whole war broke out and then. . .
 Grr, Why can’t I remember anything after that?”

 “Wait!”
 He quickly opened his eyes and looked around the field frantically.
 “Where is my team?
 Verum, Karona . . .
 Amora?”
 He pressed his hand against the wound and struggled to his feet.
 He began crying out through the echo of the rain.